intele73/verziondragg/README.md

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Server-Side

+OmniAuth::Strategies::Verziondragg is simply a Rack middleware.
+Read the OmniAuth 1.0 docs for detailed instructions: https://github.com/intridea/omniauth.

+Here's a quick example, adding the middleware to a Rails app in config/initializers/omniauth.rb:

+Rails.application.config.middleware.use OmniAuth::Builder do
+  provider :verziondragg_access_token, ENV['CLIENT_KEY'], ENV['CLIENT_SECRET']
+end
+Client-Side

+Login via ajax GET/POST call to /auth/facebook_access_token/callback while providing access_token parameter.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/verziondragg.
+Bug reports and pull requests are welcome on GitHub at https://github.com/intele73/verziondragg.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.